ipastusi/netreact/README.md

 - Update the user interface every time a new packet is received, unless you decided to disable the user interface using the `-u=false` flag.
 - Log to `netreact.log` using JSON Lines format.
 Log file name can be customised using the `-l` flag.
-- Create a separate event file in JSON format for each event.
+- Create event files in JSON format.
 File names will match `netreact-<unix_timestamp>-<event_code>.json` pattern, e.g. `netreact-1747995770259-100.json`.
-By default the files will be created in the working directory.
-However, you are encouraged to specify a custom directory using the `-d` flag.
-See section below for more information about event files.
+See section below for more info.

 ## Quick start guide